aaraamuthan/Movie_Poster_Search_App/README.md

 # Movie Posters Search App Using React🚀🔥 #

 - A react js based app which uses OMDb Api for fetching the searched movie's image.
-- This website is completely mobile responsible too😉
+- This website is partially mobile responsible (need to fix it)

 ## To run the code ##
 - Clone this project